hellohien/whats-cooking/README.md

 # whats-cooking

-Don't know what to cook?
-Take the quiz to generate a custom recipe!
+A front-end application that allows users to take a quiz and generate a recipe.
+Users also have the option to save their favorite recipes for later access.

 <a href="https://hnguy96.github.io/whats-cooking/">Live Site</a>